top of page

 The situation

-But this sudden growth came with major cracks:
+But the speed of that growth came with cracks:

-• Support and operations were merged without planning
+• Support and operations were merged with no clear structure

-That’s when we were brought in — first to stabilize, then to restructure.
+That’s when we stepped in - first to stabilize, then to rebuild for sustainable growth.

 Image by Austin Distel